LearningWithMerritt/Classroom-Notes/5-Networking/1-Internet/Client-Server-Model.md

 <br>

 A `Domain Name` is the human-readable name for a website, like `google.com` or `wikipedia.org`, that acts as a memorable and easy-to-remember address for accessing a website on the internet.
+* `IANA (Internet Assigned Numbers Authority)` manages the IP address allocation and Domain Name System.
+* `ICANN (Internet Corporation for Assigned Name and Numbers)` non-profit currently designated by US Gov to maintain and Assign IP addresses.
+* Domain Names must be registerd with ICANN

 <br>